james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 ![Workstation Nodes](../../src/assets/images/k3s-homelab/labeled-nodes.png)

 If you have that, you are good to go!
 Now one final thing before we close out this part.
 We are going to configure helm!
 What is helm?
 It's a package manager for Kubernetes. <https://helm.sh/>.
 We are just going to follow the installation instructions found at <https://helm.sh/docs/intro/install/>.
 I went with the script method and had to run the installer with sudo.
+Depending on your workstation the instructions might vary a bit.

 ```shellscript
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 &&